mnemonic6502/apitest/README.md

 If using the installer script, ensure an Ubuntu based distro (tested Xubuntu 18.x) Ensure your user has sudo access to install, NOPASSWD in sudoers will make this easier...
 * run bascompyins.sh
+* sudo -i -u postgres;
+  - copy db.out to postgres user (if problems with access perms copy to /tmp and sudo chown postgres:postgres db.out)
-* sudo -i -u postgres, copy db.out to postgres user, play the dump into fresh postgres service
+  - play the dump into fresh postgres service (as above, psql -f db.out postgres)
   - IMPORTANT NOTE - if setting up the db without replaying the dump, ensure setting the initial value otherwise valuemod.py will error.
 You can use the intsetval.py to do this.
 * if running app & db separate, ensure you alter the connection strings mentioned above.
 * ensure restapi.py and valuemod.py are in the same location, both should be executable (chmod u+x)